 Unless you’re already a video expert, this is going to take some trial and error to get right.
 One thing you’re almost certainly going to want to do is turn the exposure time way down since automatic settings tend to be far too high.
 Similarly, you’ll want to turn down the white balance.
 Because your monitor gives off blue light, too much white balance is going to give you a pasty, zombie-like appearance.

 If you want to get started for cheap, the Emart 60 LED is a great way to go.
 With this kit, you get not one, but two LED lights, so you’re ready to go with both a key light and a fill light.
 Both lights are adjustable to either 3300 or 5500K, so you can adjust somewhat for different color scenarios.
 That said, there’s no variable adjustment, so you can’t set the temperature anywhere between these numbers.

-The 60 LED lights don’t produce a very broad beam, so they’ll need to be close in order to be effective.
+The 60 LED lights don’t produce a very broad beam, so they’ll need to be close to be effective.
 On the other hand, they’re tripod-mounted, so you can position them right on your desk.
 And they’re very bright, so you won’t have any significant issues with your lights being too dim.

 The tripod mounts feature easy-to-use pivots, so it’s easy to get the exact angle you want.
 In addition, the height is adjustable, so it’s easy to position the lights at different heights.
 Be careful, though; the tripod feet don’t have any rubber feet, so they might scratch your desk if you don’t put them on a mat.

 In addition to the lights themselves, you also get a set of eight gels, four for each light.
 These come in white, blue, red, and orange.
-The most useful is the white gel, which simply dims the light.
+The most useful is the white filter, which simply dims the light.
 Use this one on your fill light, and you’ll be good to go.

 Best Value Light For Streaming